 The SQL Server transport is an ideal choice for extending an existing web application with asynchronous processing capabilities as an alternative for batch jobs that tend to quickly get out of sync with the main codebase.
 Assuming the application already uses SQL Server as a data store, this scenario does not require any additional infrastructure.

 The queue tables can be hosted in the same SQL Server catalog as business and persistence data.
-NServiceBus endpoint can be hosted in the ASP.NET worker process.
+NServiceBus endpoints can be hosted in an ASP.NET worker process.
 In some cases there might be a need for a separate process for hosting the NServiceBus endpoint (due to security considerations or IIS worker process life-cycle management).
-Because system consists of a single logical service or bounded context, there is usually no need to create separate schema for the queues.
+Because the system consists of a single logical service or bounded context, there is usually no need to create a separate schema for the queues.

-The SQL Server transport is a good choice for a pilot project to prove feasibility of NServiceBus in a given organization as well as for a small, well-defined green field application.
-It usually requires nothing more than a single shared SQL Server instance.
+The SQL Server transport is a good choice for a pilot project to prove feasibility of NServiceBus in a given organization as well as for a small, well-defined greenfield application.
+It usually requires only a single shared SQL Server instance.

 The best option is to store the queues in the same catalog as the business data.
 Schemas can be used to make maintenance easier.

 The best option is to have a dedicated catalog for the queues.
-This approach allows to use different scaling up strategies for the queue catalog.
-It also allows to use a dedicated backup policy for the queues (because data in queues are much more ephemeral).
+This approach allows use of different scale-up strategies for the queue catalog.
+It also allows use of a dedicated backup policy for the queues (because data in queues is much more short-lived).

-In such a case local transactions are not enough to ensure
+In this case, local transactions are not enough to ensure

 exactly-once message processing.
-When required, one option is to use Microsoft Distributed Transaction Coordinator and distributed transactions (NServiceBus with SQL Server transport is DTC-enabled by default).
-In this mode the message receive transaction and all data modifications that result from processing the message are part of one distributed transaction that spans two SQL catalogs (possibly stored on two different instances).
+When required, one option is to use the Microsoft Distributed Transaction Coordinator and distributed transactions (NServiceBus with SQL Server transport is DTC-enabled by default).
+In this mode the "message receive" transaction and all data modifications that result from processing the message are part of one distributed transaction that spans two SQL catalogs (possibly stored on two different instances).

-Another options is to use the Outbox feature, that provides
+Another option is to use the outbox feature, which provides

 exactly-once processing semantics over an